Can You Shock Pool With High CYA? Safe Methods & Solutions

 CYA Reducer Products

 Bio-Active CYA Reducer can lower stabilizer levels without draining, though it works slowly over several weeks.
-Follow manufacturer instructions carefully - typically 1 pound treats 20,000 gallons and reduces CYA by 10 ppm over 2-3 weeks.
+Follow manufacturer instructions carefully - dosage varies by product - see manufacturer specifications for exact treatment rates and expected CYA reduction.

 Safety Considerations

-Never swim when FC levels exceed 10 ppm.
+Never swim during shocking when FC levels are elevated above safe swimming levels (typically above 5 ppm for most people).
 High CYA shocking requires dangerous chlorine levels that can cause skin and eye irritation.
 Always:

 - Wear safety equipment when handling large amounts of liquid chlorine